 A Curriculum That Balances Theory With Practice

-The early childhood and family studies curriculum combines the study of academic theory with practical training in the field.
+The early care and education curriculum combines the study of academic theory with practical training in the field.
 Core courses are enhanced with the latest research from the National Center on Quality Teaching and Learning, a Head Start–funded effort directed by the UW College of Education.
 The curriculum also includes service learning courses, where students can apply what they’ve learned while working alongside teachers in preschool classrooms or child care centers.
 Those already working in the field can do service learning at their current jobs, while others can connect with program partners to find suitable placements.
 Read more about the degree»

 Flexible, Cohort-Based Online Model